 The bill proposes the dissolution of 35 soil and water conservation districts in Florida, transferring their assets and liabilities to the Department of Agriculture and Consumer Services, effective December 31, 2025.
 It also clarifies that municipalities cannot take over services from independent special fire control districts in annexed areas, ensuring these districts maintain their service provision and boundaries.
-Additionally, the bill introduces provisions that limit the liability of independent special districts that allow public access to their lands for outdoor recreation, stating they owe no duty of care to users of these areas.
+Additionally, the bill introduces provisions that limit the liability of independent special districts that allow public access to their lands for recreational purposes, stating they owe no duty of care to individuals using these areas.

-Moreover, the bill mandates a performance review for all independent special districts classified as safe neighborhood improvement districts by September 30, 2025, with the Office of Program Policy Analysis and Government Accountability responsible for the final report.
-It establishes guidelines for criminal history screenings for employees and contractors in critical positions within independent special districts, including fingerprinting and background checks.
-The qualifications for supervisors of soil and water conservation districts are revised to require candidates to be registered voters and meet specific agricultural engagement criteria.
-The act is set to take effect on July 1, 2025, with some provisions effective immediately upon passage.
+Moreover, the bill revises the legislative intent for independent special districts to emphasize public access for recreation while limiting liability.
+It establishes new definitions related to district lands and recreational purposes, modifies the purchasing authority of special districts, and updates performance review requirements.
+The bill mandates a performance review of safe neighborhood improvement districts by September 30, 2025, and allows for criminal history screenings for employees in critical positions.
+It also changes the qualifications for supervisors of soil and water conservation districts, requiring candidates to be registered voters and meet specific agricultural or natural resource-related criteria.
+The bill is set to take effect on July 1, 2025, with some provisions effective immediately upon passage.

 H 973 c1: 189.053, 582.19, 582.20